micaminoff/viaplay-keyboard-shortcuts/README.md

+# Features

+`m` - Mute/Unmute
+`f` - Enable/Disable Fullscreen
+`s` - Skip Intro/Recap
+`n` - Quickstart Next Episode (Skip End Credits)

 # Viaplay Keyboard Shortcuts (Chrome Extension)

 ![](project-logo-viaplay-shortcuts.png)

 Viaplay is a streaming service with one annoying feature: it doesn't support using `m` key to mute nor `f` key to toggle fullscreen like almost any other player in the web these days.
+The player also doesn't support skipping the intro/recap wtih `s` or quickstarting the next episode with `n`.

 I built this unpacked (at least until I can fix all the issues) Chrome extension to solve that problem.